Stocks soar on French election, Trump tax cut hopes

 Investors around the world cheered the French presidential election results.
 The hope is that the centrist candidate Emmanuel Macron will have no problem defeating the anti-EU challenger Marine Le Pen in a runoff election on May 7.

 Stocks soared in Europe and were set to pop in the United States as well.
-Dow futures were pointing to a more than 200 point rise at the opening bell, a gain of more than 1%.
+The Dow rose nearly 200 points after the opening bell, a gain of about 1%.

 Many market observers had worried that Le Pen, much like U.S. President Donald Trump, could wind up defying the odds and win in France.